 If you were recently arrested for a first-time DWI in Morristown or elsewhere in the state, it is critical to make sure you have a clear understanding of your situation.
 New Jersey law imposes steep penalties for drunk driving, and simple mistakes could have a substantial impact on your ability to present an effective defense.
-This discussion of FAQs with Morristown defense attorney Scott Gorman provide an introduction to some of the key information you need to know:
+This discussion of FAQs with Morristown drunk driving lawyer Scott Gorman provide an introduction to some of the key information you need to know:

-First-Time DWI FAQs with Defense Attorney Scott Gorman
+DWI FAQs with Morristown Drunk Driving Lawyer Scott Gorman

 Q: Is DWI a criminal offense?